dominicfarr/minima_guides/minima_ec2/step4/index.md

 In the EC2 terminal, execute the following command.

 ```
-Before executing this command it is impoart to the mdspassword value to something only you know.
+Before executing this command it is important to the mdspassword value to something only you know.
 It should be fairly long [+10 characters]
-Includes a mixture of elements [upper, lower, numbers, but no punctuation.]
+Includes a mixture of elements [upper, lower, numbers, but no punctuation]
 ```

 `The backslash \ is a convenience to allow this command to correctly span multiple lines for ease of reading. `